PThanapon/RHeminderBot/README.md

 ## Features

-- User registration with unique IDs.
+- /start command to initialize the bot, giving it your user id
+- Receive daily reminders about ongoing events.
 - Upload exam schedules in ICS format.
-- Receive daily reminders about upcoming events.
-- Integration with the Telegram bot API.

 ## Usage